International Union of Geological Sciences: International Geological Congress

 The International Union of Geological Sciences is the main scientific sponsor of the International Geological Congress (IGC), which takes place every four years.
-The first congress was in France in 1878 where a few geoscientists gathered to share new finds and .tTm was to create a framework and a platform for geoscientists to meet at regular intervals.
+The first congress was in France in 1878 where a few geoscientists gathered to share new finds with the aim to create a framework and a platform for geoscientists to meet at regular intervals.
 The event has been growing bigger with each congress.

 Brisbane hosted the 34th congress in August 2012 and Cape Town the 35th in 2016.
 Delhi was to host the 36th in March 2020 as a collaborative effort by Bangladesh, India, Nepal, Pakistan and Sri Lanka.
 Because of COVID, the congress was postponed twice and developed online in 2021.
 The 37th was held in August 2024 in Busan.
 Canada won the bid to host the 38th IGC in Calgary in 2028.

 Lists of IUGS geological heritage sites

 To celebrate the sixtieth anniversary of its establishment, in 2022, IUGS published a list of 100 sites around the world that it holds to be significant in the development of the earth sciences.

 In 2024, IUGS published a second list of another 100 geological heritage sites.